Brijesh-Bhardwaj/Brijesh_SDK/docs/ReadMe.SDK.md

  - Start-Date: _as received from api_
  - End-Date: _as received from api_
 - SDK hooks to callbacks to identify report generation readiness.
 Once a report is available it is then downloaded to an app internal storage location.
 - The downloaded report (CSV) is edited to delete any personal/PII-related data from it.
-The identification of PII data-columns is configurable through `PII` related APIs in the server.
+The identification of PII data columns is configurable through `PII` related APIs in the server.
  **Note that the personal data is NOT read or stored on the device.
 It is deleted from the CSV**
-- the edited CSV is then uploaded to the backend through an upload API.
+- The edited CSV is then uploaded to the backend through an upload API.
 - Post upload irrespective of failure/success, the file is deleted from the internal storage too.

 # Notes

 - Downloaded order reports are always deleted after upload.
-- while the order fetch is in progress, it is mandatory for users to keep the app running in the foreground and let it finish the operation.
+- While the order fetch is in progress, it is mandatory for users to keep the app running in the foreground and let it finish the operation.
-- Configurations in the backend determine the frequency of fetch and the start-date for order reports.
+- Configurations in the backend determine the frequency of fetch and the start date for order reports.
- Hence if the API responses indicate no scraping for a particular request then the SDK would redirect users back to the previous screen with an appropriate toast message.
+ Hence if the API responses indicate no scraping for a particular request then the SDK would redirect users back to the previous screen with an appropriate message.
 - Some dependencies needed by the library will have to be linked into the application.
 More details in ReadMe.app.md
-- Firebase Analytics is integrated with the SDK.
-If application's need to use firebase analytics too then the SDK code to configure analytics be commented to use the application's configuration
+- For event logging/analytics, the SDK utilizes the application's event logging/analytics mechanism.
+The application should implement the provided SDK protocol method to log the SDK events.

 # Usage

 - Refer to ReadMe.SDK.build.md file for SDK build instructions
 - Refer to ReadMe.app.md for instructions on integrating the SDK with an application
 - Refer to sample code under `samples/AmazonOrderScrapper` for a sample application that integrates the SDK